countable-web/open-source-corporation/marketing/SOCIAL MEDIA.md

 Themes/aesthetic:
 Instagram:
-- Our feed is tiled in an alternating dark & light image layout.
+- Our feed is tiled in an alternating dark & light image layout
-- Wherever possible, use. colours close to Countable's brand colours (blues, blue-greens, black and white)
+- Wherever possible, use colours close to Countable's brand colours (blues, blue-greens, black and white)

 Re: Clients' privacy:
 - No posting screenshots of code.